Skip to content

 Performance tests

-The classification core performs more than 95% of successful predictions on the ImageNet database.
-The system is not able to label an object it has not been trained with.
+The classification core performs more than 95% successful predictions on the ImageNet database.
+The system is not able to label an object it has not been trained on.

-We conducted several tests, searching for an interesting image preprocessing phase that would improve the system’s performance.
-The important features that we took into account are luminosity, noise, blur and compression.
-When we test on only one image, it gives a unexploitable result that doesn’t really make sense.
-The score of the image varies a lot depending on its original settings.
-A low luminosity cat will perform a better score if it has been trained on a low luminosity dataset.
+We conducted several tests, searching for an interesting image preprocessing phase that would improve the system's performance.
+The important features we took into account were luminosity, noise, blur, and compression.
+When we test on only one image, the result is inconclusive and doesn't really make sense.
+The score of an image varies a lot depending on its original settings.
+A low-luminance cat will score higher if the system has been trained on a low-luminance dataset.

-We perceived, most of the time, an increase of score around 80% of image compression.
-This could be explained by a lower accuracy that ignores the not meaningful details.
-Moreover, this data compression speed up the processing time.
+Most of the time, we observed a score increase around 80% image compression.
+This could be explained by lower accuracy that ignores insignificant details.
+Moreover, this compression also speeds up the processing time.

-These tests are not relevant enough to conclude anything yet, as it would be more interesting to test it over a large amount of the database.
+These tests are not relevant enough to conclude anything yet, as it would be more interesting to test across a large portion of the database.

 Achievements

 The most important aspect of our project was the development of a classification system.
-We created a simple, intuitive and user-friendly Android application that uses the system by communicating with a server that runs the classification engine.
-Our reusable API is exposed and open source so that developers can contribute to our system.
+We created a simple, intuitive, and user-friendly Android application that uses the system by communicating with a server that runs the classification engine.
+Our reusable API is exposed and open source so that developers can contribute to the system.

 Encountered problems

 Our initial expectation was to create a user-focused application.
-The user would take a picture, if it’s not referenced, would upload the image to the system to add new classes to the classification system.
+The user would take a picture and, if it wasn't recognized, would upload the image to the system to add new classes to the classification system.

 However, in order to add classes to the system, the entire classifier needs to be retrained from scratch.
-This process takes time and requires strong computations.
+This process takes time and requires heavy computation.

-After studying this perspective, we found out that it doesn’t actually solve our problem: transfer learning allows to specialize the system for new precise classes by replacing the last layers of the neural network, but not to actually broaden the classes range.
+After studying this approach, we found out that it doesn't actually solve our problem: transfer learning allows you to specialize the system for new precise classes by replacing the last layers of the neural network, but not to broaden the range of classes.

 As of now, we are not able to improve the scope of objects without significantly lowering performance.